stevencombs/retrocombs.github.io/lego.md

 title: LEGO MOCs
 ---

 I'm a self professed AFOL.
-Below are my MOCs.
+Below are my MOCs and reviews of bulding brick related products.
 If you understand those last two sentences, welcome!

 Be sure to check out my [Rotating LEGO iPhone Dock](get-the-dock.html) instructions.